privacybydesign/irma-demo-schememanager/README.md

 First setup up the descriptions of the organization, the credentials it issues and the credentials it verifies.
 Make sure you add a description for your organization, and a logo.png file.

-Keys can be generated using [silvia](https://github.com/credentials/silvia).
-In the case of IRMA we rely on credentials of 6 attributes and keys of 1,024 bits:
+Keys can be generated using [irmatool](https://github.com/mhe/irmatool) or [silvia](https://github.com/credentials/silvia).
+It is safest to use keys of 4096 bits, for example (this will probably take a few minutes):

 ```
+$ irmatool genkeypair -a 6 -l 4096 -c 0 -p ipk.xml -k isk.xml
-$ ./silvia_keygen -a 6 -n 1024 -p ipk.xml -P isk.xml
+$ silvia_keygen -a 6 -n 4096 -c 0 -p ipk.xml -P isk.xml
-Writing public key to ipk.xml
-Writing private key to isk.xml
-Generating 1024-bit issuer key pair for 6 attributes ...
-OK
 ```

 You will need to place these keys at the correct place in the directory tree.
+Alternatively, the `generate_keys.sh` script can generate keys (with counter 0) for you at the correct place.